PipeWire/wireplumber/docs/daemon/configuration.md

     * `enable-monitor`

       Optional.
 A boolean representing whether the monitor ports should be enabled on the endpoint or not.

+    * `preferred-n-channels`

+      Optional.
+An unsigned integer that specifies a preference in the number of audio channels that an audio node should be configured with.
+Note that if the node does not support this many channels, it will be configured with the closest possible number of channels.
+This is only available with the `si-adapter` factory.

 ## `*.streams` configuration files